To pass the US citizenship test, you will have to answer 10 of a possible 100 questions. The following question is from the USCIS test.

 The Secretary of Energy

-The secretary of energy is charged with overseeing a massive department that deals with nuclear weapons, clean energy technologies, science research, and much more.
+The energy secretary oversees a massive department that deals with nuclear weapons, clean energy technologies, science research, and much more.

 The Secretary of Agriculture